BBJACKk/Modern-Final-PJ/README.md

 **Title:** Prediction of Cardiovascular Disease in Patients with Type 2 Diabetes Mellitus
 **Course task:** Longitudinal sequence modelling with PyTorch

-The central idea is to treat each patient's follow-up history as a short clinical sequence rather than as independent rows.
-This is appropriate because cardiovascular risk is not determined by a single visit alone; it develops across repeated measurements, comorbidities, and medication exposure over time.

 ## 1. Assignment interpretation and assumptions